balena-os/jetson-flash/README.md

 - Current BSP version used for flashing each device type is listed below.
 Please ensure the balenaOS version you are flashing uses the same L4T, by consulting the changelog available in the [BalenaOS Jetson repository](https://github.com/balena-os/balena-jetson/commits/master).
 - Jetson Flash v0.5.10 should be used for flashing devices on L4T 32.4.4.
 - The L4T BSP archive is automatically downloaded by the tool during flashing and the L4T version is already updated to match the latest balena-cloud image version.
-- balenaOS images for Jetson Orin devices at v5.3.21, v5.3.21+rev1, v5.3.21+rev2 and v5.3.21+rev3 are based on L4T 35.5.0.
-- balenaOS images for Jetson Orin devices at versions greater than v5.3.23 are based on L4T 36.3 - Jetpack 6.

 |Device | balena machine name | L4T version |
 |-------|---------------------|-------------|